 Choose water over sugary drinks or sodas, especially if you or your child has chickenpox in the mouth.
 Sugar-free popsicles are a good choice, too.

 Avoid hard, spicy, or salty foods that can make your mouth sore.

 If you’ve been exposed to someone who has chickenpox but don’t have symptoms yet, your doctor may give you an injection of a treatment called immunoglobulin.
 It can help prevent severe chickenpox.
 Your doctor may consider this therapy if you’re:

 - Having chemotherapy (“chemo”) or taking high doses of steroid medication

 Newborn babies under 4 weeks old are also at increased risk for complications from chickenpox.

-If you’re at risk for severe chickenpox and already have symptoms, your doctor might prescribe an antiviral medication called acyclovir.
+If you’re at risk for severe chickenpox and already have symptoms, your doctor might prescribe an antiviral medication called acyclovir (Sitavig, Zovirax).
 It can help to make your symptoms less severe.
 You’ll take the first dose within 24 hours of developing the rash.
 Then you’ll take a tablet 5 times a day for 7 days.